 Dissolve Powerizer Complete to your tub or basin for SOAKING using the desired dosage described above.
 Use hot water from the tap to avoid having to scrub more.
 Drop all removable components into the tub to soak while you work on cleaning the inside and lower parts of the grill.
 NOTE: It makes sense to let the elements in the container soak until the last phase of cleaning.

 After vacuuming out the ashes and debris from all surfaces begin WIPING them with a wet cloth saturated with Powerizer.
-For tough stains POUR Powerizer directly onto the affected areas add a little bit of water to make a paste and SCRUB the surfaces.
+For tough stains POUR Powerizer directly onto the affected areas add a little bit of water to make a cleanser concentrate and SCRUB the surfaces.
 It works best to let it sit 5-10 minutes to let the grease fighting active ingredients do their job.
 The formulation is known to stay active for six to eight hours.
 Use a SPONGE to add more solution to areas as needed.